GentleTomZerg/.dotfiles/README.md

 ln -s $HOME/stow/vscode/settings.json ./settings.json
 ```

+- Xresources

+  This one is not used in archlinux

 4. Clash

 - before setting up oh-my-zsh, my zshrc scripts cannot be used to start proxy.